 If the feedlot brands cattle, the auditor must see the branding equipment and assess if it is approved for use in cattle and is in good condition and suitable for the type of branding done at the yard.
 If the hot branding iron is in good working condition, when the branding iron heats up, it will be gray ash in color.
 The branding iron must not be bent.
 There should be a written Branding Protocol describing how to use the brand.
-This protocol must include the statement not to brand cattle with wet hides since this will cause scalding (https://www.lis-ab.com/).
+This protocol must include the statement not to brand cattle with wet hides since this will cause scalding (https://lis-ab.com).
 If there are cattle observed that the feedlot branded, check some of the cattle to see if there are large scabs on the brand (brand left on too long) and whether you can read the brand (brand will be difficult to read if the animal was not branded properly).

 As per BQA guidelines, the feedlot should have a documented Cattle Health Product Management Protocol(s) and related records on receiving, handling, storing, and administrating products.
 There should be inventory management of all animal health products to monitor usage and ensure appropriate drug use.
-Prevention and disposal of expired animal health products should be included.
+Prevention and disposal of expired animal health products should be included and follow provincial regulations on such disposal.

-All vaccines and drugs must be administered as per label directions and/or veterinary prescriptions.
+All vaccines and drugs should be administered as per label directions and/or veterinary prescriptions.
 To ensure meat quality, all parenteral products for IM or SQ administration should be given in the neck area, to reduce the risk of trim and tough beef from injection site lesions.
-The notable exception at this time is the drug Excede[®], which should be given in the base of the ear as per manufacturer's label directions.
+The notable exception at this time is the drug Excede®, which should be given in the base of the ear as per manufacturer's label directions.

 The feedlot should have a documented Broken Needle Protocol to indicate what to do if an injection needle is missing or broken in an animal during processing or treating.
 As a minimum, if the animal will be sold to another person, the animal must be identified and the next owner, whether another producer or the processor, should be informed of the potential broken needle in the incoming animal so that appropriate steps can be taken to reduce this food safety hazard from reaching the beef consumer.
+Currently dart guns or other projectile apparatuses to administer animal health products are not considered acceptable use in a feedlot because they 1) increase the risk of broken needles, 2) increase the risk of drug residues at the injection site past the normal label meat withdrawal period due to the large volume administered in a single injection site, and 3) increase the risk of injection site lesions affecting beef quality.

-Prior to shipment of cattle to slaughter, all relevant cattle health and feeding records must be checked to ensure cattle have met or exceeded all meat drug withdrawal periods on all vaccines, pesticides, and drugs administered to them, including feed medications fed.
-There must be a documented Shipping Protocol that specifies these procedures and required shipping records to verify this pre-shipment drug check to ensure there are no violative drug residues in any cattle sold for slaughter, including railers or emergency slaughters.
+Prior to shipment of cattle to slaughter, all relevant cattle health and feeding records must be checked to ensure cattle have met or exceeded all meat drug withdrawal periods on all vaccines, pesticides, antimicrobials, and other drugs administered to them, including feed and water medications fed.
+There must be a documented Shipping Protocol that specifies these procedures and documented shipping records with a pen, lot or treatment drug withdrawal report, with a date and signature of responsible person, to verify this pre-shipment drug check to ensure there are no violative drug residues in any cattle sold for slaughter, including railers or emergency slaughters.
+The Shipping Protocol should also include recall procedures if an animal is accidentally shipped with a violative drug residue.